 Financial Management for Personal Finances

 When contemplating how to relieve stress, one of the best ways can be through financial education.
 One-on-one sessions with an impartial financial management coach are one of the most popular methods, perhaps because they are so effective.
-However, if you’re not keen on subsidising an on-demand finance guru for your team, a more cost-effective solution could be hosting a monthly or quarterly lunch-and-learn workshop for your team.
+However, if you’re not keen on subsidising an on-demand finance guru for your team, a more cost-effective solution could be hosting a monthly or quarterly lunch-and-learn workshop for your team, which can be held virtually along with food packages delivered to attendees homes with Feedr Home Delivery.

-This is exactly what Nest DC, a boutique property management company in Washington, DC recently implemented.
-Turnout to these events was unprecedented, and the sessions ran three times as long as expected, demonstrating to Managing Director, Veronica Vivas, just how engaged her people were with learning how to best manage their personal finances.
+This is exactly what Nest DC, a boutique property management company in Washington, DC implemented.
+Turnout to these events was unprecedented, and the sessions ran three times as long as expected, demonstrating to the business just how engaged their people were with learning how to best manage their personal finances.
 The result?
 Boosted team morale and cross-team relationships.
-A group of employees were so inspired, they started cooking lunch together in the company kitchen to save money.

 CycleScheme to Cut Transportation Costs

 Another key way to ease the financial pressure off your employees is by identifying where large chunks of their spending are going, and subsidising part of that cost for large savings on day-to-day expenses.
-A great example of this is a Cycle to Work Scheme like Cyclescheme, which helps employees save on daily public transportation costs when commuting to and from work (and we all know how quickly commuting fares add up in a city like London!).
+A great example of this is a Cycle to Work Scheme like Cyclescheme, which helps employees save on daily public transportation costs, whilst also avoiding public transport when commuting.

 The scheme allows companies to buy cycle schemes for their employees, enabling them to access commuter bikes and equipment at a fraction of the price.
 Payments are then taken tax-efficiently from their salary by their employer.
 Companies across all industries are doing it, from Teach First, to JPMorgan, to RyanAir, and its benefits extend beyond the money-saving incurred on the part of the employee.
 The scheme also helps to reduce pollution in urban areas, and promote cardiovascular exercise among those with largely sedentary office jobs.
 It’s a win-win all around.